A Frobenius homomorphism for Lusztig's quantum groups over arbitrary roots of unity: Open Questions

 \section{Open Questions}

 We finally give some open questions that the author would find interesting:\\

-In view of the boundaries of the present article: \begin{problem} It would be desirable to have a short exact sequence for the full quantum group $U_q^\L(\g)$ instead of just the Borel part $U_q^\L(\g)^+$.
-The author has however stumbled precisely in the braided cases (Lemma \nref{lm_braided}) over a relation
+In view of the boundaries of the present article: \begin{problem} It would be desirable to have a short exact sequence for the full quantum group $U_q^\L(\g)$ instead of just the Borel part $U_q^\L(\g)^+$. \end{problem}

-that seems to imply $u_q^\L$ is not normal in these cases.
-Does it encode a nontrivial behaviour related to the braiding or should one rather try to slightly refine the integral form on the grouplikes? \end{problem}

 In view of our first Main Theorem \nref{thm_smalluq} on the structure of $u_q^\L(\g)$ for small $q$: \begin{problem} One should calculate this table for affine quantum groups for $q$ of small order (compare the explicit Frobenius homomorphism for large order in \cite{CP97}).
 Depending on the case, one might expect a different affine root system of an infinite union of finite root systems.
 During the publication of this article, the author has indeed calculated the respective Nichols algebras and root systems in \cite{Len14b}, but many questions are open, in particular regarding the "`shifting"' of the isotropic roots. \end{problem}